platanus/restspec/README.md

 ## Contribute

 Please be sure to have the [EditorConfig](http://editorconfig.org/) plugin in your text editor to follow the guidelines proposed in the [.editorconfig](https://github.com/platanus/restspec/blob/master/.editorconfig) file.
 To contribute, please send us a PR and make sure that the current tests keeps working after that.
 You can help to complete the unit tests too.
-Anyway, when we have all tests together, we should have Travis working, but, right now, it's ok for us to just test the PR before going on.